 The swap device – you probably have one, and you may have used it, but you may not know precisely what it is or whether you actually need it.
 Once upon a time, when a typical computer had only a few hundred megabytes of RAM, swap devices were critical to a machine’s performance and stability.
 But are swap devices still necessary?
 What exactly do they do?

 This article will explain the purpose of the swap device, clear up a few common misconceptions, and help you understand whether or not you truly need one.
+Once you finish reading this article, be sure to check out my howto manage a swap device tutorial.

 The most common misconception regarding swap devices is that it acts as RAM for your system, in addition to the physical DRAM that you actually have installed.
 While that is somewhat true, it’s not entirely accurate.
 Put simply, swap is a file or partition on your hard disk that is a place for your operating system to store memory contents that are not being actively used.
 By moving memory contents from RAM to swap, the operating system frees up real, physical RAM capacity, enabling it to store other, more active data in that RAM.
 The act of moving data from RAM to swap is known as “swapping out” in Linux (“paging out” in Windows).
 If the data in swap is later requested, it will be read from swap into RAM, which is referred to as “swapping in.”
 While swapping isn’t an inherently bad thing, it will cause poor performance in many cases.